ytmytm/c128-magicdesk-external-rom/README.md

 [kicad](kicad/) folder contains all the KiCad 6.0 project files and [kicad/plots](kicad/plots) all the Gerber files needed to produce PCB.

 Please read the notes from the [original project](https://github.com/msolajic/c64-magic-desk-512k).

-The jumper configuration for various EPROMS/EEPROMS/FLASH chips is exactly the same, as well as possible expanstion to 1MB.
+The jumper configuration for various EPROMS/EEPROMS/FLASH chips is exactly the same, as well as possible expansion to 1MB.

 ## Programming